wardenjohn/Init_StatefulFirewall/README.md

 # Init_StatefulFirewall
 #Introduction of Stateful Firewall

+#--stick--
+Remember to check the function of "check_connection" is working

 #Forhead knowledge
 TCP: TCP is make up of some prarameter in #--4
 UDP: UDP header is make up of 4 area (source port / destination port / the length of the data / checksum)